Vrikshasana (Tree Pose) – Instructions, Benefits, and Contra-Indications

 • Strengthened Ankles: As you balance on one leg, the muscles around the ankle are strengthened, promoting stability.

-• Opens the Hips: Vrikshasana involves positioning the foot against the inner thigh or calf, which helps in opening up the hip joint.
+• Opens the Hips: Vrksasana involves positioning the foot against the inner thigh or calf, which helps in opening up the hip joint.

 • Calms the Nervous System: The meditative aspect of the pose has a soothing effect on the nervous system, reducing stress and anxiety.

-• Enhances Concentration and Mindfulness: Practicing sustained concentration in Vrikshasana carries over to daily activities, enhancing your ability to focus and be present.
+• Enhances Concentration and Mindfulness: Practicing sustained concentration in Vrksasana carries over to daily activities, enhancing your ability to focus and be present.

 • Improved Coordination: The need to balance on one leg enhances overall coordination and spatial awareness.